Community Fundraising and Events

 Where events are run by volunteers, it's important to make sure that agreements are in place.
 These will differ depending on whether the volunteer is ‘in aid of’ or ‘on behalf of’.
 For more information on working with volunteers see our topic page and section 5 of the code.
 If you are working with a third party fundraiser on an event you should read the standards in Part 2 of the code.

 For challenge events, organisations and participants must be clear on responsibilities.
 Many challenge event participants raise money through online fundraising pages.
 If you intend to raise money this way, take a look at our online fundraising guidance.
-For more general information about challenge events, see the CIoF’s guidance.
+For more general information about challenge events, see the Chartered Institute of Fundraising's (CIoF) guidance.

 Whenever you carry out fundraising, you should make sure that you are familiar with standards about behaviour when fundraising in section 1 and processing donations in section 4 of the Code of Fundraising Practice.